Useful information for people leaving prison

 Put in applications and start gathering the information required for the following:

-• Open a bank account – this may be done by the resettlement officer
+- Open a bank account – this may be done by the resettlement officer; if it isn’t, see our section on opening a bank account .

-• Contact Jobcentre Plus to find out about benefits you could apply for.
-A Universal Credit (UC) application must be filled in online at www.gov.uk/apply-universal-credit If you need help with the application or have any questions, call: 0800 328 5644.
-If you can apply for Jobseekers Allowance, fill in the online application at www.gov.uk/jobseekers-allowance/how-to-claim or call 0800 055 6688 Monday to Friday, 8am to 6pm.
+- Contact Jobcentre Plus to find out about benefits you could apply for.
+A Universal Credit (UC) application must be filled in online at www.gov.uk/apply-universal-credit If you need help with the application or have any questions please call: 0800 328 5644 (0800 012 1331 if you are in Northern Ireland).

-• Ask someone who works in the library to look up information for you on National Careers Service, Skills Development Scotland, Careers Wales or nidirect Careers Service.
+- Ask someone who works in the library to look up information for you on National Careers Service, Skills Development Scotland, Careers Wales or nidirect Careers Service.
 They have websites that give information and advice on getting jobs.
-Also, see the getting into employment section and look at the Hardman Directory for ideas.
-If you have the Virtual Campus in your prison, you can gain access to a lot of useful information on jobs pre-release.
-You might also have an Employment Hub in your prison.
+If you have the Virtual Campus in your prison, you may gain access to a lot of useful information on jobs pre-release.
+There are also employment services listed in the Hardman Directory.

-• Ask your personal officer about charities that give advice on housing (temporary or permanent).
-Your prison may have connections with different charities that provide advice and guidance on this.
+- Ask your personal officer about charities that give advice on housing, whether it’s temporary or permanent.
+Your prison may have connections with different charities that provide guidance on this.
+You can look in the Hardman Directory for housing related services.

-• Find a mentor – have a look at the section in the Directory on mentoring.
-It can be difficult to ‘go it alone’.
-Prison charities or chaplaincies might be able to help you contact local organisations in the area you are going to.
+- Find a mentor – have a look at the section in this How to Guide on mentoring.
+Some mentoring services are also listed in the Hardman Directory.
+Ask the prison chaplaincy if they can help you contact local organisations in the area you’re going to.

 2 months prior to release